Hi! I am Tianyi :)

 Infrastructure (ProgressGym): To empower research in progress alignment, we introduce ProgressGym, an experimental framework allowing the learning of moral progress mechanics from history, in order to facilitate future progress in real-world moral decisions.
 Leveraging 9 centuries of historical text and 18 historical LLMs, ProgressGym enables codification of real-world progress alignment challenges into concrete benchmarks.
 (Hugging Face, GitHub, Leaderboard)

-ProgressGym: Alignment with a Millennium of Moral Progress (Spotlight, NeurIPS'24 D&B Track)
+ProgressGym: Alignment with a Millennium of Moral Progress (NeurIPS'24 Spotlight, Dataset & Benchmark Track)

-Tianyi Qiu*, Yang Zhang*, Xuchuan Huang, Jasmine Xinze Li, Jiaming Ji, Yaodong Yang (*Equal contribution)
+Tianyi Qiu†*, Yang Zhang*, Xuchuan Huang, Jasmine Xinze Li, Jiaming Ji, Yaodong Yang (2024) (†Project lead, *Equal technical contribution)

 Project: Theoretical deconfusion